 Returned books should be placed in the Book Return Bins which can be found in the Fountain Court Walkway.

 Standard loan books renew automatically.
 If a book is needed by another library user, a member of library staff will contact you directly to request that you return the book within 3 days.
 The due date of that book will be changed on your library account to reflect this.
 Short Loan books cannot be renewed.

 We do ask that when you no longer need a book you have on loan that you return it to the library so that it's available for others to borrow.

 Books on loan to other readers can be requested using the library catalogue.
-When requested items are returned you will receive an email advising you that the items are able to collect.
-You can collect your requested items from the Click and Collect shelves - you will then need to issue them to yourself.
-It is not possible to request books which are available and on the library shelves.
-Requested items will be reserved on the Click and Collect shelves for two days and then re-shelved and available for all to borrow.
+When requested items are returned, you will receive an email advising you that the items are ready to collect.
+You can collect your requested items from the Click and Collect shelves - they will have already been issued to your account, you don't need to self-issue them.

 Other Library Resources